 The verbal section:

-This section of the paper has 25 questions on topics like para jumbles, reading comprehension, statement-assumption, statement- conclusion, etc., there is a negative marking of 0.25 marks on every wrong attempt.
+This section of the paper has 20 questions on topics like para jumbles, reading comprehension, statement-assumption, statement-conclusion, etc., and there is a negative marking of 0.25 marks on every wrong attempt.
 Again, if you prepare for CAT and other exams, you should be able to solve these.
 These are usually of moderate level difficulty, so try to increase your accuracy in this section.
-Focus on studying fill in the blanks, para jumbles, and para-completion.
+Focus on studying fill-in-the-blanks, para jumbles, and para-completion.
 In addition to this, one important hack for verbal is to prepare well for ‘statement assumption and conclusion’.
 Most of the students lack preparation for it.
 There are games available online that can help you test your word power and make it enjoyable too.

 Divergent and convergent test section:

 This section checks the analytical ability of students.
 It consists of lots of tricky questions.
 One hack for this section is that you should be thorough with proverbs and phrases.

 Section checks your personality and behavioral traits.
 There is no negative marking for this section.
 You are allotted 30 minutes to complete this section.

 The GK section consists of 20 questions with a 0.25 negative marking for wrong answers.
 Questions in the general awareness section cover aspects from the latest current affairs to business news, advertising agency trivia, global brand awareness, etc. You can have an edge over other aspirants in this section if you prepare thoroughly for it.
 This section tests your knowledge on Business, Marketing, Brands (both a thing that does not come all of a sudden, and even if you know something, it does not mean that you will remember it. national & international), Advertising Agencies, Companies and taglines, Celebrity Endorsers, Start-ups, critically acclaimed/social films, and others.

 Here’s an interview with a MICAT topper with a top-notch preparation strategy for MICAT: